ddxv/mobile-network-traffic/README.md

 # 2023-09: How to Sniff Mobile HTTPs from Apps

-I am doing the project again from Scratch as I heard Android API 34 may have some changes that impact this flow.
-I'll be making new notes here.
-To see the old notes during this time, scroll down to "2023-02 How to Sniff Mobile HTTPs from Apps" below.
+I am doing the project again from Scratch as I heard some things may have changed for this flow.
+To see the previous notes you can check `/old-docs/`.

 ## Waydroid Setup